Walk up Mynydd y Dref – Conwy Mountain

 Despite being a lowly hill, there are some precipitous drops if you choose to follow some of the narrower paths to the seaward side of the hill.

 Parking : LL32 8PU

 Limited parking at the start of the walk – SH 774 777.

-Walk up Mynydd y Dref – Conwy Mountain Route Map and GPX Download
+Walk up Mynydd y Dref – Conwy Mountain Ordnance Survey Map and GPX File Download

 The lowly summit of Mynydd y Dref, or Conwy Mountain, lies about a stone’s throw from the walled town of Conwy.
 We’d recommend basing yourself in the town for the day, walking this walk first and then exploring Conwy’s town walls, Conwy Castle and the town itself.
 While Conwy Castle is surely impressive, there’s also some fortifications on the summit of Mynydd y Dref from earlier times.
 You can still make out the walls in places, including quite a clear entrance on the summit.